makannew/use-delayed-function/README.md

 ```

-Another use case is debouncing.
-In below example debounced change in textarea is shown in another paragraph.
+In debouncing example any debounced changes in textarea appears in another paragraph.

 ```jsx
   const [debounceChange] = useDelayedFunction(changeContent, 900)